lotfinia/mortgage/README.rst

 >>> m.total_payout()
 Decimal('199717.20')

-Show the principle and interest break-down for the first 6 months.
+Show the principal and interest break-down for the first 6 months.

 >>> for index, payment in enumerate(m.monthly_payment_schedule()):
 ...     print(payment)